 20.1.2 The County will meet environmental laws, regulations, and ordinances applicable to operating and maintaining Link and any additional measures established in the Environmental Management Compliance Program.
 The County will document and update the program and its requirements.
 When program updates are needed or required by law, Sound Transit will have an opportunity to review prior to the County’s final approval.

-20.1.3 Environmental clean-up will be guided by the processes and procedures included in the current SMP 25.19.
+20.1.3 Environmental clean-up will be guided by the processes and procedures included in the current Spill Response Plan SMP 25.19.

-20.1.4 In addition, the County will identify a contact person for environmental compliance issues during Link light rail system operation.
+20.1.4 In addition, the County will identify a contact person for environmental compliance issues during Link operation.
 This person will have overall responsibility for environmental compliance and the County will make that person or a qualified substitute accessible 24/7.

 20.2 Environmental Monitoring Requirements